BaTCAVe: Trustworthy Explanations for Robot Behaviors: Experiments

 \subsection{Experiment 4: Autonomous Driving with Vision}

 \emph{Setup}: To simulate autonomous driving, we trained an end-to-end deep reinforcement learning policy using proximal policy optimization (PPO)~\cite{schulman2017proximal} to steer and throttle a vehicle on Donkey Simulator.
-The network is a CNN followed by an MLP, trained end-to-end.
+The network is a CNN policy followed by an MLP, which was trained for a total of 100,000 timesteps with learning rate of 0.0003, a rollout of 2048 steps per update, and a batch size of 64.

 \emph{Results}: We analyzed how various input concepts affect steering decisions ($C_A = \text{steering angle} > 2$).
 Fig.~\ref{fig:donkey} shows how the input concept of ``black shades,'' which correlates with roads, explains steering decisions.
 Around $t=35$, the car points out of the road, and when it steers back we observe that its BaTCAVe for ``black shades'' increases around $t=41$, indicating that it was able to recover by focusing on the road.
 To improve the policy, it is important to identify what part of the neural network learns incorrect information.
 By applying BaTCAVe on the last CNN layer ($\bar{s}=0$) and last MLP layer ($\bar{s}=0.822$), we found that errors do not originate in the CNN, which implicitly acts as an image encoder.
 Therefore, instead of improving the encoder, the policy needs to be trained more.